 Back during my two and a half weeks in Vietnam in 2016, I remember being in Hội An and scanning a list of tours at our hotel and wondering where and what Huế was.
 At 3 hours away, it wasn’t exactly a good day tour option, but I was intrigued by this historical city and knew I’d want to visit someday even though I didn’t even know if I’d be back to Vietnam!

 I finally managed to make my way to Huế over Christmas, first spending two days with friends at the end of their central Vietnam trip and then spending two more days as I worked with Azerai La Residence Huế at their stunning Art Deco property.
+A few months later I went back for what wound up being a day with Alyshia as we squeezed in to her going-away trip!

 A Brief History of Hue